We are happy to have produced several self-guided Chicago walking tours and our collection is growing.

-We designed these self guided tours to be used on your own time and your own pace or as companion pieces on our guided tours.
-Some tours are only available as a self-guided tour.
-We hope these tours are helpful to you.
+We designed these self-guided tours to be used on your own time and at your own pace or as companion pieces on our guided tours.
+Some tours are only available as self-guided tours.

 Please do consider our guided walking tours as well.

 Chicago is full of various districts and neighborhoods that each have their own personality and attractions.

 Here are several self-guided tours that focus on specific areas of the city.

 The Navy Pier